 While the campaign literally endorses consumerism, it’s one of the first memories I have of a campaign I have truly loved.
 Even Mastercard knew they had something going, as it became a global campaign with multiple iterations lasting many years.

 I think the campaign was really smartly packaged with a lot of small elements with their prices with a Mastercard swiping them up, leading up to the crux of an event which money can’t buy.
-Check out this long playlist of varied Mastercard ads.
+While I have added just one of the classics which has an India trip integrated into it, there are tons of iterations available on Youtube.

 Turk Ekonomi Bankasi International Womens’ Day campaign